ishaankochhar/ishaankochhar/README.md

-## Hi everyone 👋, my name is Ishaan, I'm a Data Scientist from India with a focus on spatial data science and remote sensing
+# Hi everyone 👋, my name is Ishaan
 <!--
 **ishaankochhar/ishaankochhar** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.